-The procedures for the appointment and removal of directors are governed by Spark's constitution.
+The procedures for the appointment and removal of directors are governed by Spark's constitution, the Companies Act 1993 and relevant stock exchange listing rules.
 Each director has a signed letter of appointment or employment agreement setting out the terms of their appointment, including their duties, terms, conditions of appointment, expectations of the role and remuneration.
-Spark directors have no fixed term of office but are subject to the retirement provisions contained in the relevant stock exchange listing rules.
+Spark directors have no fixed term of office but are subject to the retirement provisions contained in Spark's constitution and relevant stock exchange listing rules.

 Recommendations for nominations of new directors are generally made by the NOMs and considered by the Board as a whole.
 External consultants are from time to time used to access a wide base of potential candidates and to review the suitability of candidates for appointment.

-When recommending a candidate to act as director, the NOMs takes into account such factors as it deems appropriate, including the candidate's independence, experience, professional skills, qualifications and personal qualities.
+When recommending a candidate to act as director, the NOMs takes into account such factors as it deems appropriate, including the candidate's experience, qualifications, judgement and personal qualities.
 In doing so Spark will undertake appropriate checks, including as to the candidate's character, education, criminal record and bankruptcy history.
 The NOMs will review the candidate's skills and experience relative to the Board skills matrix to determine whether they will augment the existing Board skillset and assess their availability to commit themselves to the role.